Biden Fires Warning Shot for Retirees ... Are You at Risk?

 Gram-positive bacteria have many peptidoglycans in their cell wall, which allows them to retain their crystal violet color, causing them to become blue-violet.
 Grambacteria have less peptidoglycan in the cell wall, or possibly in the cell wall, so they can’t hold the precious violet dye, so they stain red-pink.

 How does the Gram staining procedure differentiate between Gram negative and gram positive bacteria

-Gram-positive bacteria have cell walls that may contain thick layers of peptidoglycan (90% of the cell wall).
-They color the purple palette.
-Gram-negative bacteria have low peptidoglycan walls (10% due to the wall) and high lipid content.
-These marks are pink.
+Gram-positive bacteria have cell walls that contain thicker layers of peptidoglycan (90% of the screen wall).
+They turn purple.
+Gram-negative bacteria have walls with thin layers associated with peptidoglycans (10% of the wall) and a huge lipid content.
+They turn pink.

 ALERT: Secret IRS Loophole May Change Your Life